tagdots-dev/public201/README.md

 ```
 * your project's .pre-commit-config.yaml file is valid.
-* your GitHub fine-grained personal access token has the write permissions to contents and pull requests.
+* your GitHub fine-grained token has the write permissions to contents and pull requests.
 * update-pre-commit can find the .pre-commit-config.yaml file at the root of YOUR project.
 ```